 If you have any questions, it will be helpful to read the FAQ first.

 New students register for fall classes at orientation sessions over the summer, but won't have the opportunity to take placement tests until fall.
 (Some languages offer online placement tests that can be taken before coming to orientation, but currently this is not the case for any Asian language.)
 Consequently, you are encouraged to go ahead and enroll at orientation for whatever language level you think might be right for you.
 To help you make that choice, there are self-assessment guides available in several languages:

-(If you are enrolling in Persian or Turkish, we're sorry there is not currently a self-assessment guide available.
+(If you are enrolling in Persian, we're sorry there is not currently a self-assessment guide available.
 Take your best guess.)